nekitmm/YOFO/README.md

 </p>
 <br/>

-So you can analyze these images later in the compfort fo your home.
+So you can analyze these images later in the comfort of your home.

 ## That's about it!